Lies and Sales Negotiation Strategy

 Be open to the possibility of a lie, be curious, and ask more questions.

 But neither does it make sense, especially long-term, to be deceptive.
-There is a great risk of destroying the relationship if your lies are uncovered.
+There is a great risk of destroying the relationship if your lies or omissions are uncovered.

 The Bottom Line

-For the kind of long-term, trusting relationships top solution sellers want with their clients, we advocate encouraging a sales negotiation strategy based on openness and information sharing.
-Sure, be watchful for discrepancies and tune into your gut but, for the sake of your reputation, your integrity and the trust of your client, be truthful.
+For the kind of long-term, trusting relationships top solution sellers want with their clients, we advocate a sales negotiation strategy based on openness, mutual benefit, and information sharing.
+Sure, be watchful for discrepancies and tune into your gut but, for the sake of your reputation, your integrity, and the trust of your client be truthful.